hybridsjs/hybrids/docs/migration.md

   customProperty: undefined
   ```

-  If you need protection over the passed data, it is recommended to use the store, and define your property by the store factory.
+  If you need protection over the passed data, it is recommended to use the store and define your property with the store factory.

 * An array instance as a value is no longer supported.
 Use the `set` method of the object descriptor: